DanielBugelnig/cf_positioning_systems/README.md

 - cf_motion_commander
 - cf_mc_high_level

-If errors occur, this documentation may help: https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/
+If some errors occur, this documentation may help: https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/

 # Create data
 For comparison, several measures will be done.
 Simple Position Comparison without flying
-Flying multiple trajectories with different heights cf_create evaluation_data fly the crazyflie from A to B, uses different heights as input.
+Flying multiple trajectories with different heights [cf_create evaluation_data](/testingScripts/cf_create_evaluation_data.py) fly the crazyflie from A to B, uses different heights as input.
 The loco positioning data will be saved under xyz_coordinates.
 To get the positioning data from the optitrack system, start recording before flying and export the position data as .csv file.